ksheth96/BalanceKV/README.md

 # Streaming Attention Approximation via Discrepancy Theory

-This repository contains code for evaluating the proposed BalanceKV algorithm on the LongBench benchmark.
+This repository contains code for evaluating our proposed BalanceKV algorithm in our NeurIPS 2025 spotlight paper https://arxiv.org/abs/2502.07861 on the LongBench and NIAH benchmarks.

 ### Files and Directories